-I ordered it from my favorite herb shop and it arrived in a small brown paper bag with the name stamped in red across it...Frankincense.
+I’ve always liked to mix up potions and collect herbs.
+One year, I bought some frankincense for Christmas.
+I was teaching my kids about the three wise men and their gift of frankincense to Jesus.
+To kids, this seems like an odd baby gift in today’s world.
+I ordered some from my favorite herb shop and it arrived in a small brown paper bag with the name stamped in red across it...Frankincense.
 It looked like beads of dried sap.
-And that’s precisely what it was:
+And that’s precisely what it is:

 What is Frankincense?

-— a small scrappy tree that grows in rocky soil.
+Frankincense is called olibanum or in Hebrew, levonah.
+It is a resin from the Boswellia sacra tree — a small scrappy tree that grows in rocky soil.

 How Frankincense was used anciently

-, the tabernacle had been replaced by the Temple in Jerusalem.
+During the time when Christ was born, the tabernacle in the wilderness had been replaced by the Temple in Jerusalem.
 Zacharias (father of John the Baptist) was the Priest appointed to light the incense.
 (Luke 1:8-10)

 “And the whole multitude of the people were praying outside at the hour of incense.”